umutcalikyilmaz/STILO/README.md

 STILO::WeightedMaxCutProblem wmcp(
     verticeCount,           // (int) number of vertices
-    lengthDistribution,     // (STILO::ProbabilityDistribution) the type of probability distribution to be used for random weight generation distributionParameter1, // (double) the first parameter used for random length generation distributionParameter2  // (double) the second parameter used for random length generation );
+    lengthDistribution,     // (STILO::ProbabilityDistribution) the type of probability distribution to be used for random weight generation distributionParameter1, // (double) the first parameter used for random weight generation distributionParameter2  // (double) the second parameter used for random weight generation );
 ```

 #### Transaction Scheduling Problem

-Transaction Scheduling Problem is the problem of scheduling jobs to be processed in parallel identical machines, where some jobs are not allowed to be processed concurrently.
+Transaction Scheduling Problem is the problem of scheduling jobs for processing on identical parallel machines subject to conflicts that prevent certain pairs of jobs from being processed concurrently.
 The objective is to minimize the makespan, which is the minimum time required for all jobs to be completed.

 The example C++ code used to create Transaction Scheduling Problem instances using all necessary problem data in STILO is given below.